 Where a Governor’s membership of the Council of Governors ceases for one of the reasons set out in paragraph 9.15 or 9.16 the Governors shall be replaced in accordance with paragraphs 9.18.2 to 9.18.5 below.

-Where an elected Governor ceases to hold office during their term of office the Trust shall offer the first reserve candidate the opportunity to assume the vacant office for the unexpired balance of the retiring Member’s term of office.
+Where an elected Governor ceases to hold office during their term of office, and if an election is not due within the next [3] months the Trust shall offer the first reserve candidate the opportunity to assume the vacant office for the unexpired balance of the retiring Member’s term of office.
 If that candidate does not accept to fill the vacancy it will then be offered to the next reserve candidate and so on until the vacancy is filled.

-The first reserve candidate shall be the highest polling candidate amongst those candidates neither elected as a Governor in the last election for the relevant class in a Constituency nor appointed as a Governor in the relevant class pursuant to this process in paragraphs 9.18.2 and 9.18.3, being alive and having the necessary mental capacity.
-The next reserve candidate is the next highest polling candidate after the last candidate to be offered the opportunity to fill the vacancy, being alive and have the relevant mental capacity.
+The first reserve candidate shall be the highest polling candidate amongst those candidates neither elected as a Governor in the last election for the relevant class in a Constituency nor appointed as a Governor in the relevant class pursuant to this process in paragraphs 9.18.2 and 9.18.3, being eligible.
+The next reserve candidate is the next highest polling candidate after the last candidate to be offered the opportunity to fill the vacancy, being eligible.

 If no reserve candidate is available or willing to fill the vacancy, an election will then be held in accordance with the Model Rules of Election save that if an election is due to be held within 9 months of the vacancy having arisen the office will stand vacant until the next scheduled election unless by so doing this causes the aggregate number of Governors who are Public Governors and Patient Governors to be less than half the total membership of the Council of Governors.
 In that event an election will be held in accordance with the Model Rules of Election as soon as reasonably practicable.

-A Governor elected to replace a Governor ceasing to be a Member under paragraph 9.15 or 9.16 shall be appointed subject to 9.14.1 and for the unexpired balance of the retiring Member’s term of office unless it shall be less than a year from election in which case it shall be for such period as the Board of Directors shall determine.
+A Governor elected to replace a Governor whose tenure has terminated under paragraph 9.15 or 9.16 shall be appointed subject to 9.14.1 and for the unexpired balance of the retiring Governor’s term of office.

 The Returning Officer under the Model Rules of Election shall maintain a record of votes cast at each election under the Model Rules of Election for the above purposes and the Returning Officer shall conduct or shall oversee the conducting of the process set out in paragraphs 9.18.4 and 9.18.5 above.